-That’s reasonable because Internet users open emails in different times, and you need to find the best timing for your subscribers.
+That’s reasonable because Internet users open emails at different times, and you need to find the best timing for your subscribers.

 Weekends are the worst day for email marketing, which is understandable especially for B2B newsletters.

-When it comes to the time, in order to achieve maximum open rates, you should send a newsletter around 2 p.m. because that’s what brings the best results.
+When it comes to the time, to achieve maximum open rates, you should send a newsletter around 2 p.m. because that’s what brings the best results.

 One thing is for sure.
 Don’t send emails on weekends.